3 Steps to Building a Godly Home

 - Begin praying with your children.
 Again, make your prayers positive affirmations of what God says about them and what He wants to do in and through them.

 - Prayer walk your house.
 Go room by room and ask the Lord to cast out any spirits that are not of Him.
 Remove any articles–music, magazines, books, or recordings of television shows–that you believe bring an ungodly spirit into your home.
 Invite God’s Spirit to dwell in your home.

 - Play worship music as you clean, cook, or do other activities as a family.

 - Confess the Word over your home and your family.
 Look up Scriptures that you can claim for unbelieving family members, for protection, provision, and for God’s Spirit to permeate your home.
-(I’ve included some Scriptures on my resource page to get you started.)

 - Have family dinner at the table with no electronic devices allowed.
 Do this as many nights of the week as possible with your schedule.
 Talk to your family; let your children participate by reading or sharing a devotion or Scripture.
 Hold hands and pray together.